 - Campus-wide faculty, staff and students

 What Do I Need?

 Participating in Campus Learn-to-Swim Month is easy.
 All you need is an interest in showing your institution why swimming and diving is the most valuable sport on campus.
 You will need to do some planning and contribute some time in April.
-We've created some simple and flexible guidelines and worked with our partners at United States Masters Swimming to make it easy for your team to participate.
+We've created some simple and flexible guidelines and worked with our partners at U.S. Masters Swimming to make it easy for your team to participate.